RavidRo/TradingSystem/Documentation/UX-SpecificationDocument.md

 -   When users resize text up to 400% or change text spacing, no information is lost.
 -   Default foreground and background color combinations provide sufficient contrast.
--   Font size will be according to the [following guidelines](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html)

 ---

-**SLO** - Users have enough time to read and use the content.
-**SLI** - Postpone or suppress interruptions, except where necessary.

----

 **SLO** - Readable text without reading aids.
+**SLI**
-**SLI** - Width of the content will be limited to the screen's width.
+-   Width of the content will be limited to the screen's width.
+-   Font size will be according to the [following guidelines](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html)